poridhiEng/poridhi-labs/Poridhi Labs/Jenkins Labs/Lab 11/README.md

 ### **Stage: Update ConfigMap**

-#### **Purpose**:
 This stage updates a Kubernetes ConfigMap to store the Docker image tag (`BUILD_NUMBER`).
 This can be used by other resources (e.g., deployments) to retrieve and apply the correct image version dynamically.

 #### **Steps**:

-1. **Retrieve Build Number**:
+**1. Retrieve Build Number**:

 - `def imageTag = "${BUILD_NUMBER}"` stores the current Jenkins build number to be used as the image tag.

-2. **Kubernetes Context**:
+**2. Kubernetes Context:**

 - `withKubeConfig([credentialsId: 'kubernetes'])`: Configures access to the Kubernetes cluster using the credentials stored in Jenkins.

-3. **Create/Update ConfigMap**:
+**3. Create/Update ConfigMap:**

 - Executes a `kubectl create configmap` command to create a new ConfigMap with the key `IMAGE_TAG` and value as the current build number.
 - The `--dry-run=client -o yaml` flag ensures the command generates a ConfigMap manifest without actually creating it.
 This manifest is piped to `kubectl apply` to apply the configuration.
 - The `||` part ensures the pipeline logs a failure message and exits if the command fails.

-4. **Error Handling**:
+**4. Error Handling:**

 - Uses a `try-catch` block to handle errors.
 If the ConfigMap update fails, an error message is logged, and the pipeline terminates.

 ### **Stage: Deploy to Kubernetes**

-#### **Purpose**:
 This stage deploys the updated application Docker image to the Kubernetes cluster by modifying the deployment manifest and applying it.

 #### **Steps**:

-1. **Retrieve Build Number**:
+**1. Retrieve Build Number:**

 - The `imageTag` variable is set to the current Jenkins build number.

-2. **Verify Kubernetes Connection**:
+**2. Verify Kubernetes Connection:**

 - Runs `kubectl get nodes` to ensure the connection to the Kubernetes cluster is working.
 If this fails, the stage logs an error and exits.

-3. **Update Deployment Manifest**:
+**3. Update Deployment Manifest:**

 - The `sed` command updates the image tag in the deployment YAML file (`kubernetes/deployment.yaml`) to point to the newly built Docker image (`DOCKER_IMAGE:BUILD_NUMBER`).

-4. **Apply Kubernetes Manifests**:
+**4. Apply Kubernetes Manifests:**

 - `kubectl apply -f kubernetes/deployment.yaml`: Deploys the updated application.
 - `kubectl apply -f kubernetes/service.yaml`: Applies the Kubernetes service definition.
 - Both commands include error checking (`||`) to log a failure and exit if something goes wrong.

-5. **Wait for Rollout**:
-   - `kubectl rollout status deployment/simple-react`: Waits for the deployment to finish rolling out.
-If it times out (300 seconds), it logs a failure.

-6. **Verify Deployment**:
-   - Lists all pods with `kubectl get pods | grep simple-react` to confirm the deployment succeeded.

-7. **Error Handling**:
-   - Errors in the stage are caught, logged, and the pipeline terminates.

 ### **Post Section**

 The `post` block contains actions to execute after the pipeline, regardless of the outcome.

 #### **`always`**:

-- **Logs Completion**:
+**Logs Completion:**
 - Outputs a message that the pipeline has completed execution.
-- **Clean Docker Resources**:
+**Clean Docker Resources:**
 - Runs `docker system prune` to remove unused Docker resources and volumes to free up space.

 #### **`success`**:

-- **Logs Success**:
+**Logs Success:**
 - Outputs a success message indicating the deployment succeeded.
 - Provides instructions to access the application using the NodePort `30000`.

 #### **`failure`**:

-- **Logs Failure**:
+**Logs Failure:**
 - Outputs an error message indicating the deployment failed.

-- **Debug Information**:
+**Debug Information:**

-  - Retrieves debug information from the Kubernetes cluster:
+Retrieves debug information from the Kubernetes cluster:

-    1. `kubectl get deployments`: Lists the status of all deployments.
+- `kubectl get deployments`: Lists the status of all deployments.
-    2. `kubectl get pods`: Displays the status of all pods.
+- `kubectl get pods`: Displays the status of all pods.
-    3. `kubectl logs -l app=simple-react --tail=50`: Fetches the last 50 logs from the pods matching the label `app=simple-react`.
+- `kubectl logs -l app=simple-react --tail=50`: Fetches the last 50 logs from the pods matching the label `app=simple-react`.
-  - Includes error handling in case the debug commands fail.

 ### 4. Set Up Webhooks in GitHub

-1. Enable webhooks in Jenkins:
+**1. Enable webhooks in Jenkins:**
 - Navigate to the pipeline configuration.
 - Check the **GitHub project** box and provide the repository URL.
 - Under **Build Triggers**, select **GitHub hook trigger for GITScm polling**.

-2. Add a webhook in GitHub:
+**2. Add a webhook in GitHub:**
 - Go to the repository's **Settings** > **Webhooks**.
 - Click **Add webhook** and provide:
      - **Payload URL**: `http://<JENKINS_PUBLIC_IP>:8080/github-webhook/`
      - **Content type**: `application/json`
    - Click **Add webhook**.